samrose30/NGSF/README.md

     "Alam_interval":0.2,

     "pkg_dir": "/Users/samrose/Research/superfit_for_fritz/NGSF/",
-    "spectra_dir":"/Users/samrose/Research/superfit_for_fritz/NGSF/spectra_to_fit/",
     "bank_dir": "/Users/samrose/Research/superfit_for_fritz/bank/"

 `"object_to_fit"` : the object to analyze, default only.
-Can be specified on the command line also.
+This is written when the wrapper script is run.

 `"use_exact_z"`: can be 1 (yes) or 0 (no).
 Determines weather the redshift will be an exact number or an array.